The Emery/Weiner School: History

-Experiential Education
+Experiential education

-Middle schoolers at Emery attend a few weekend long campsite trips devoting to the building of comradery between peers.
-Aside from that, 6th graders take a trip to Galveston, Texas, learning about the ecosystem as well as immigration through Galveston Bay.
-7th graders travel on a Texas History trip, highlighted by the stops in Austin and San Antonio.
-The 8th class embark on a trip to Washington, D.C., learning about the history of the United States as well as our government.
+Middle schoolers at Emery attend a few weekend-long campsite trips devoted to the building of camaraderie between peers.
+Aside from that, 6th graders take a local camping trip.
+7th graders travel to Galveston, Texas, learning about the ecosystem as well as immigration through Galveston Bay.
+The 8th class embark on a trip to Washington, D.C., learning about the history of the United States as well as the U.S. government.

 Emery High School has three main periods of experiential education.
 The first are weekend trips to campsites within the first month of school.
 In the winter, each grade takes another trip to a campsite, focusing on exploration and team-building.
 Freshman travel to Big Bend National Park, and hike 7,825 feet to the summit of Emery Peak.
-Seniors, during this time, begin "comparative religions week", where they travel the city deepening their understanding of religions other than Judaism.
+Seniors, during this time, begin "comparative religions week," where they travel the city deepening their understanding of religions other than Judaism.
 The third period of experiential education is spring trips.
-Freshman take a trip throughout the deep south, focusing their learning on the Civil Rights Movement in America.
+Freshmen take a trip throughout the deep south, focusing their learning on the Civil Rights Movement in America.
 Sophomores travel to San Francisco, with a focus on innovation and inclusion.
-Juniors travel to New York City, taking all the complexities of the largest city in America.
-During spring trips, seniors go through "Internship week", where each senior is required to find an internship.
+Juniors travel to New York City, taking in all the complexities of the largest city in the U.S. During spring trips, seniors go through "Internship week," where each senior is required to find an internship.